 While many LGBTQ business owners and entrepreneurs are optimistic about the future, the past year has been one full of hurt.
 According to one survey, 32 percent of LGBTQ small business owners said their revenues cratered by half during the COVID-19 crisis.
 As for the U.S. federal Paycheck Protection Program (PPP) or the Economic Injury Disaster Loan Program (EIDL), 35 percent said they were not able to access them; 28 percent revealed they received some assistance, but not as much as they said they had requested.

-So how can you show your support of the LGBTQ community with your wallet, while avoiding any risks of falling into the “pink-washing” trap?
+So how can you show your support of the LGBTQ community with your wallet, while avoiding any risks of falling into the “rainbow washing” trap?
 One option includes what are already curated lists of suggestions from various bloggers, from this one by Meredith Viera to one focused on queer Black entrepreneurs posted earlier this year by Nicole Akoukou Thompson.

 For example, Northern California-based Equator Coffees, which dates back to 1995, ticks off many boxes.
 The company has been proud about its LGBTQ origins and has gone the fair trade and B-Corp routes long before other businesses jumped aboard those bandwagons.
 For those living afar, the company offers subscriptions for its various roasts.